By Bill Plotkin, Ph.D.

 … you have a poetics: you step into the world

 like a suit of readymade clothes …

-It’s no different when it comes to linguistically portraying a human’s soul.
+It’s no different when it comes to linguistically portraying an individual human’s soul.

-Through the journey of soul initiation, we come to understand that we each were born as something like a poem, as a unique dance, as a story in conversation with other stories, as an essential and utterly singular episode in the unfolding story of Earth, of Cosmos.
-As Gary Snyder writes,
+Through the journey of soul initiation, we come to understand that we each were born as something like a particular poem, as a unique dance, as a story in conversation with other stories, as an essential and utterly singular episode in the unfolding story of Earth, of Cosmos.
+As Gary Snyder (2007, p.
+160) wrote,

 The world is made of stories.
 Good stories are hard to come by, and a good story that you can honestly call your own is an incredible gift.
 These stories are part of a bigger story that connects us all.

 A Few Sketches of Soul